cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 cy.wait('@new-user')
   .should('have.property', 'response.statusCode', 201)

-// we can grab the completed request object again to run more assertions
+// we can grab the completed interception object again to run more assertions
 // using cy.get(<alias>)
-cy.get('@new-user') // yields the same request object .its('request.body')
+cy.get('@new-user') // yields the same interception object .its('interception.body')
   .should('deep.equal', JSON.stringify({
     id: '101',
     firstName: 'Joe',